Macrometacorp/docs/docs/graphs/getting-started.md

 FOR city IN c
     INSERT city IN cities
 ```
+2. Add a Geo Index to the cities collection with the fields `location` and Geo JSON set to true.

-Create an edge collection named flights.
+3. Create an edge collection named flights.
 To populate the flights collection, execute the following query:

 ```JavaScript
 LET e = [